vbaconnet-ledger/developer-portal/_docs/CI/40_live_coin_integration.md

 <!-- --------------------------------- -->
 ![](../../../uploads/images/CI/code-blocks.png)

-## Introduction
+## Breakdown
-Here is how to include a new crypto-asset (Coin) on Ledger Live.
+The following pages describe how to include a new crypto-asset (Coin) on Ledger Live.

 There are 4 main parts to integration in Ledger Live
 1. **CryptoAssets** (Follow instructions [here](../41_live_cryptoassets))